-We need to show that Diagram (\ref{equ:intdiag}) commutes, and that the two maps $[1\x \tau_e\,\cap]$ and $[1\x \eta\,\cap]$ are isomorphisms.
-We have already seen that the top and middle triangles commute by Propositions~\ref{prop:tub12} and~\ref{prop:tub12bis}, and the bottom square by the naturality of the cap product.
-The commutativity of the triangle labeled (1) is given by Proposition~\ref{prop(1)}.
+We have already seen that the top and middle triangles commute by Propositions~\ref{prop:tub12}(3) and~\ref{prop:tub12bis}(3), and the bottom square by the naturality of the cap product.
+The commutativity of the triangle labeled (1) and the fact that $\llbracket\etab\,\cap\rrbracket$ is an isomorphism are given by Proposition~\ref{prop(1)}.
+Given that $f$ is assumed to be a homotopy equivalence, $1\x f_*$ is an isomorphism and the commutativity of (1) implies that also $\llbracket\taue\,\cap\rrbracket$ is an isomorphism.

 For the triangle labeled (2), commutativity follows from Proposition~\ref{prop:tub3}.
 Indeed, the map $h$ in the proposition gives a commutative diagram

-because $h$ is isotopic to the identity (for the first triangle), pulls back $\tau_{3}$ to $\bar \tau_{3}$ (for the middle square), and fixes $M_1$ (for the last square).
-Hence Diagram (\ref{equ:intdiag}) commutes.
-Now the map $[1\x \eta\,\cap]$ is defined by the right side of the diagram
+because $h$ is isotopic to the identity relative to $M_1\x M_2\x \del D^k$ (for the first triangle), pulls back $\bar \tau_{3}$ to $\tau_{3}$ (for the middle square), and fixes $M_1$ (for the last square).
+Hence Diagram (\ref{equ:intdiag}) commutes, which finishes the proof. \end{proof}

-This diagram commutes because the embeddings $(\id,e\circ \pi)$ and $(\id,0\circ \pi)$ are isotopic.
-And thus $[1\x \eta\,\cap]$ is an isomorphism by the left part of the diagram using the homology suspension theorem.
-It follows that $[1\x \tau_e\,\cap]$ is then also necessarily an isomorphism by the commutativity of the triangle labeled (1) and the fact that $f$ induces an isomorphism in homology, which completes the proof. \end{proof}